Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

   # If false it will make it harder for enemies to find the home block during a war
   show_town_notifications: 'true'

+  # Can outlaws roam freely on the towns they are outlawed in?
+  # If false, outlaws will be teleported away if they spend too long in the towns they are outlawed in.
+  # The time is set below in the outlaw_teleport_warmup.
+  allow_outlaws_to_enter_town: 'true'

+  # Should towns be warned in case an outlaw roams the town?
+  # Warning: Outlaws can use this feature to spam residents with warnings!
+  # It is recommended to set this to true only if you're using outlaw teleporting with a warmup of 0 seconds.
+  warn_town_on_outlaw: 'false'

+  # How many seconds are required for outlaws to be teleported away?
+  # You can set this to 0 to instantly teleport the outlaw from town.
+  # This will not have any effect if allow_outlaws_to_enter_town is enabled.
+  outlaw_teleport_warmup: '5'

+  # What world do you want the outlaw teleported to if they aren't part of a town
+  # and don't have a bedspawn outside of the town they are outlawed in.
+  # They will go to the listed world's spawn.
+  # If blank, they will go to the spawnpoint of the world the town is in.
+  outlaw_teleport_world: ''

   # When set above zero this is the largest number of residents a town can support before they join/create a nation.
   # Do not set this value to an amount less than the required_number_residents_join_nation below.
   # Do not set this value to an amount less than the required_number_residents_create_nation below.